MicahParks/bookstore/README.md

 The `swagger.yml` file is the swagger 2.0 specification file mentioned previously.
 It's contents can be viewed in a more pleasing graphical format at [this link](https://bookstore.micahparks.com/docs).

-## Features

-* Exporting all data as JSON or current statuses as CSV.
-* Type safety around API on the backend.
-(Input and output validation.)
-* Switch between embedded frontend assets and live frontend assets by specifying a directory with the `FRONTEND_DIR` environment variable.

 ## Screenshots